-- Holding the hand of the child at the front/back of the line when walking together around the setting; - When comforting a distressed child; - When a child is being congratulated or praised; - To demonstrate how to use a musical instrument; - Hand over hand, hand under hand or other such techniques to teach handwriting or fine motor skills; - •To demonstrate exercises or when teaching physical education e.g. how to hold a hockey stick; - To give first aid.
+- Holding the hand of the child at the front/back of the line when walking together around the setting; - When comforting a distressed child; - When a child is being congratulated or praised; - To demonstrate how to use a musical instrument: - Hand over hand to teach handwriting or fine motor skills; - •To demonstrate exercises or when teaching physical education e.g. how to hold a hockey stick; - To give first aid.